Patients in Phoenix Ask, “Am I a Good Candidate for CEREC Crowns for Teeth?”

 CEREC is an easy-to-remember acronym for “chairside economical restoration of esthetic ceramics.”
 To a dentist with the proper training and equipment, CEREC means a higher level of care for patients who need crowns.
-With this technique, Dr. Koppikar uses 3-D imaging technology to design a crown that looks just like a natural tooth.
+With this technique, Dr. Justin Frost uses 3-D imaging technology to design a crown that looks just like a natural tooth.
 Computer-guided precision ensures an ideal fit, and the monolithic zirconia material is incredibly strong and durable.

 For patients, CEREC means an extremely esthetic restoration that is completed in one visit.
 There is no need to schedule time off work or school for a follow-up appointment, no “babying” a temporary restoration for several weeks, and you are numbed just once.